-I am pleased to welcome you to Mitchell Community College-a college that is dedicated to connecting life to learning for our students every day.
-Our faculty and staff are devoted to offering high-quality instruction in a variety of courses and programs designed to help students prepare for the world of work or transfer to a four-year college.
+I am pleased to welcome you to Mitchell Community College-a college that is dedicated to helping our students to excel each and every day.
+Our faculty and staff are devoted to offering high quality instruction in a variety of courses and programs designed to help students prepare for the world of work or transfer to a four-year college.

-Our Historic Main Campus located in downtown Statesville, our Continuing Education and Workforce Development Center on Front Street as well as our Mooresville Campus in downtown Mooresville provide inviting and stimulating learning environments for both personal and professional development.
-Mitchell offers many educational opportunities including basic skills and literacy development, occupational training consistent with current fields of employment and specialized training developed for business and industry.
+Our campus in downtown Statesville on Broad Street, our Continuing Education and Workforce Development Center on Front Street, as well as our Mooresville

+Campus in downtown Mooresville provide inviting and stimulating learning environments for both personal and professional development.
+In addition to our curriculum programs, Mitchell offers many educational opportunities including basic skills and literacy development, occupational training consistent with current fields of employment, and specialized training developed for business and industry.

 As students you will also enjoy a wide range of opportunities in which to participate including clubs, organizations, activities and cultural events.
-These experiences combined with high quality education programs will expose you to a diverse learning experience that will enrich and enhance your life skills.
+These experiences, combined with high quality education programs, will expose you to a diverse learning experience that will enrich and enhance your skills.
 We want to be an integral part of your personal and professional development and strive to provide the best instructional experience at the most beautiful community college in the state.

 After you have visited Mitchell Community College online and navigated through our website or through the pages of our catalog, I invite you to visit our campuses and explore all that we have to offer.
 You will find Mitchell offers many advantages and benefits to the serious-minded student or the casual lifelong learner.
-As a student at Mitchell Community College you will enjoy a warm and inviting academic experience of the highest caliber.
+As a student at Mitchell Community College, you will enjoy a warm and inviting academic experience of the highest caliber.